hieutkt/Aiyagari.jl/README.md

 I probably won't get around to do them all (as the fall semester is starting) but here they are:

 - Streamline interface to conform with idiomatic Julia:
     + [x] Proper `display()` properties for models objects
-  + [x] Create `Solution` types
+    + [x] Create abstract `EconomicsModel` and `ModelSolution` types
-  + [ ] Solve models by running `solve()` which takes a model and returns a solution
+    + [x] Solve models by running `solve()` which takes a model and returns a solution
     + [ ] Drawing graphs with various `plot()` functions which takes a model solution
+- Graphing capabilities
-- [ ] Write atomic plotting functions that do only one thing and do it well.
+    + [ ] Write atomic plotting functions that do only one thing and do it well.
 Make them composable like with the rest of the [Makie.jl](https://github.com/MakieOrg/Makie.jl) ecosystem
+- Some supporting functionalities
-- [ ] Some supporting functionalities e.g. discretization using Tauchen’s method.
-Will add as I learn more
+    + [ ] Discretization using Tauchen’s method.
+    + [ ] Markov matrices and operations.
+Computation of invariant distributions is already there but is in rough stages.
+Might as well importing from some library if implement it well.
+- Improve performace:
-- [ ] Improve performace: This implementation currently solves the simpliest models (3 income states, 1000 wealth grid) in about 3-4 seconds.
+    + [ ] This implementation currently solves the simpliest models (3 income states, 1000 wealth grid) in about 3-4 seconds.
 There is much room to improve.
-- [ ] Fancy progress indicator: using [Term.jl](https://github.com/FedeClaudi/Term.jl), [OnlineStats.jl](https://github.com/joshday/OnlineStats.jl) or [ProgressMeter.jl](https://github.com/timholy/ProgressMeter.jl)
+- Documentations:
+    + [ ] Write docs for everything
-- [ ] A documentation site with [Documenter.jl](https://documenter.juliadocs.org/stable/), but only if it is easy enough.
+    + [ ] A documentation site with [Documenter.jl](https://documenter.juliadocs.org/stable/), but only if it is easy enough.
 This is only a small package after all
+- Miscellaneous
+    + [ ] Fancy progress indicator: using [Term.jl](https://github.com/FedeClaudi/Term.jl), [OnlineStats.jl](https://github.com/joshday/OnlineStats.jl) or [ProgressMeter.jl](https://github.com/timholy/ProgressMeter.jl)